...

 Rabeya Bosri

-I am a second-year MSc student.
-My research lies in the intersection of usable privacy, differential privacy and privacy‑preserving machine learning, with a focus on fairness in high‑risk AI.
+My research lies in the intersection of usable privacy, differential privacy and privacy‑preserving machine learning

 Email Google Scholar

-Keywords: usable privacy • differentially privacy • membership inference • human‑centred ML design
+Keywords: usable privacy • differentially privacy • human‑centred ML design

 Research comic